Mauragkas/Project_DS/PartA/ask1/README.md

 ## Description

 This project is a command-line program written in Rust that reads data from a CSV file into a `Vec<Data>` where `Data` is a custom struct.
-It then sorts the data using either a counting sort or merge sort algorithm.
-The user can choose which algorithm to use.
+It sorts the data using either a counting sort or merge sort algorithm.
+The user can choose which algorithm to use at runtime.

 The CSV file contains trade data with several fields such as `direction`, `year`, `date`, `weekday`, `country`, `commodity`, `transport_mode`, `measure`, `value`, and `cumulative`.
 These fields are reflected in the `Data` struct.

-The program offers the functionality to print the sorted data to the console or to save it to a new CSV file.
+The program can print the sorted data to the console.

 ## Performance Improvements

-### Concurrency in Counting Sort
+### Counting Sort

-The counting sort implementation was enhanced by leveraging Rust's async programming features to achieve concurrency.
-This allows multiple elements of the data to be processed simultaneously.

-This concurrency is achieved by spinning up asynchronous tasks that process different parts of the count vector in parallel, each of which increases the count of a specific value.
-To ensure safe concurrent access to the count vector, it is wrapped in an `Arc<Mutex<_>>`.

-The `Arc` (Atomic Reference Count) ensures that the count vector can be safely shared across multiple tasks, and the `Mutex` (Mutual Exclusion) ensures that only one task can mutate the count vector at any given time.

-With this concurrency improvement, the counting sort algorithm was found to be about 33% faster, reducing the time from ~6s to ~4s on the tested dataset.

-However, it's important to note that counting sort's efficiency highly depends on the range of the input data.
-It performs best when the difference between the maximum and minimum values is not significantly greater than the number of input data.
+The counting sort algorithm sorts data by value and then by date.
+It uses a custom comparison function that takes into account both the value and the date.
+This ensures a stable sort with the correct ordering of data records.

+Counting sort works by creating a count vector with a size equal to the range of the input data (max - min + 1).
+Each element in the count vector represents the number of occurrences of a specific value.
+Then, it populates a sorted array using the count vector.

+This algorithm is efficient for sorting data with a small range of values and a large number of records.
+However, it may not be suitable for data with a wide range of values.

 ### Merge Sort

-In addition to counting sort, this program offers a merge sort algorithm for sorting the data.
-While merge sort doesn't use concurrency, it's still efficient for larger data sets or data sets with a larger range of values.
-Merge sort has a time complexity of O(n log n), which can be faster than counting sort in some cases (not this time, though).
+The merge sort algorithm was implemented using Rust's rayon crate for parallelism.
+The program divides the data into smaller chunks, sorts each chunk in parallel, and then merges the sorted chunks back together.

+Merge sort has a time complexity of O(n log n) and is an efficient sorting algorithm for large datasets.
+Its parallel implementation further improves its performance by utilizing multiple CPU cores.

 ## Usage

+1. Run the program.
-1. Select the sorting algorithm: enter `1` for counting sort or `2` for merge sort.
+2. Select the sorting algorithm: enter `1` for counting sort or `2` for merge sort.
-2. The sorted data will be printed to the console, along with the time taken by the sorting operation.
+3. The sorted data will be printed to the console, along with the time taken by the sorting operation.

-The program also includes the option to save the sorted data to a CSV file, but this feature is currently disabled (`#[allow(dead_code)]`).
-To enable it, simply remove this attribute and call the `save_to_file` function with the sorted data and the desired filename.
+The program includes the option to save the sorted data to a CSV file, but this feature is currently disabled (`#[allow(unused)]`).
+To enable it, remove this attribute and call the `save_to_file` function with the sorted data and the desired filename.

+---